On the Representations of Leavitt path algebras

 Most of this section is inspired by corresponding results and ideas for graph C*-algebras, as done in \cite{repgraph} and \cite{uniteq}.
-For the reader convenience, we adapt the necessary definitions and results below.
+For the reader's convenience, we adapt the necessary definitions and results below.

 \begin{definicao}\cite{uniteq} Let $E=(E^0,E^1,r,s)$ be a graph.
 We say that: \begin{enumerate} \item A path without orientation between $u,v\in E^0$ is a pair of sequences ($u_0u_1...u_n;e_1...e_n$) of vertices $u_i$ and edges $e_j$ such that: $u=u_0$, $v=u_n$, $e_i\neq e_j$ for $i\neq j$, and for each $i$ it holds that $s(e_i)=u_{i-1}$ and $r(e_i)=u_i$, or $r(e_i)=u_{i-1}$ and $s(e_i)=u_i$. \item A graph $E$ is $P$-simple if for each $u,v \in r(E^1)\cup s(E^1)$, with $u\neq v$, there exists at most one path without orientation between $u$ and $v$, and moreover it does not exist $e\in E^1$ such that $r(e)=s(e)$. \item Let $E=(E^0,E^1, r,s)$ be a graph.
 We say that a subset $Z$ of $E^0$ is connected if, for each $u,v\in Z$, there exists a path without orientation between $u$ and $v$.